 - Have a physical address in Montana (P.O. boxes are not acceptable)

-Choosing a reliable and responsible Registered Agent is essential, as failure to receive and respond to legal documents can have serious consequences for your business.
+Choosing a reliable and responsible Registered Agent is essential, as failure to receive and respond to legal documents can seriously affect your business.

-You can serve as your own Registered Agent or appoint a friend, family member, or professional Montana Registered Agent Services.
+You can serve as your own Registered Agent or appoint a friend, family member or hire the Best Montana Registered Agent Services.

 Complete the Form